cloudmine/CloudMineSDK-Android/README.md

 5. In Package Explorer, right click your project and select "Properties"
 6. Select Java Build Path, Libraries
 7. Select Add External Jars and add the CloudMine android SDK jar
+8. Copy the CloudMine android SDK jar to a folder called 'libs' in the root directory of your project

 IntelliJ
 ----